Ahead of them all,

 ###

 “Are you doing okay?”
-Jonathan asked Bigalow the next day, then put his fingers up in the shape of a heart.
+I asked Bigalow the next day, then put my fingers up in the shape of a heart.

 “I had the strangest conversation with Red Ballerina.
 She mentioned she visited Madame Dodi with you while I was still in L.A.”

-Bigalow rolled his head back and raised one hand.
+Bigalow rolled his head back and raised a hand.
 “Glory hallelujah!
 That prophecy really freaked me out.
-I was sure Red Ballerina thought it meant I was going to kill her.”
+I’m sure Red Ballerina thought it meant I was going to kill her.”

 “Well, actually, it freaked her out too.
-She went back to Madame Dodi and saw how that scene ended.
+She went back and saw how that scene ended.
 Turns out it was all part of an act.
 At the end she’s caught by a ring of Blue Velveteen Dormice.
-She said that Madame Dodi said only that dance would solve her murder.”
+Madame Dodi said only that dance would solve her murder.”

-“Leave it to Madame Dodi to leave us with a prophecy like that—a puzzle.
-I’ll have to think about this for a while.
-Any word from Babs?” he asked.
-His voice was now muted.
+“Leave it to Dodi to leave us with a prophecy like that—a puzzle.”

 Bigalow jerked his head a fraction.
 “Do you?” he asked.

 “I might.
-Or maybe it’s just a story.
-Hype for an urban legend someone can write about.”
+Or maybe it’s just hype, an urban legend.”

 Bigalow huffed a bit, and wrinkled his brow.
-“If you don’t fully believe me, it’s pointless going forward.
+“If you don’t believe me, everything’s pointless.
 Would you believe the spell is true if you experienced it for yourself?”

-“By being at the Bijou.
+“By being with the Bijou dancers over the years.
 What do you say?
 Are you willing to strap on a blue dormouse head and teletransport?
 Just to prove to yourself the spell works?”

 “Is it dangerous?”

 “The costumes aren’t.
-I’ll send you where you can safely experience the spell.
-Will you do it for me?
-So can we get rid of your doubts?”
+I’ll send you where you can safely experience it.
+Will you do this for me?
+So that we can get rid of your doubts?”

 “What’s that?
 Is it literally a key?”